Brazil Views Labor Violations At BYD Site As Human trafficking - UrduPoint

 Brazil Views Labor Violations At BYD Site As Human 'trafficking'

-Rio de Janeiro, (APP - UrduPoint / Pakistan Point News - 27th Dec, 2024) Authorities in Brazil said Friday they are probing Chinese auto giant BYD and one of its contractors for suspected "trafficking" of Chinese workers building a factory in the South American country.
+Rio de Janeiro, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2024) Authorities in Brazil said Friday they were probing Chinese auto giant BYD and one of its contractors for suspected "trafficking" of Chinese workers who were building a factory in the South American country.

 Federal prosecutors in Brazil are weighing possible criminal action after labor inspectors found 163 Chinese workers "in slave-like conditions" at the construction site in the northeast state of Bahia, a government statement said.